-Linking Rings by Dai Vernon, Paul Zenon, Axel Hecklau, Mads Lundbek, and Patrick Kun
+Linking Rings by Dai Vernon, Paul Zenon, Axel Hecklau, Mads Lundbek, Jay Sankey, and Pop Haydn

-Created by: Dai Vernon, Paul Zenon, Axel Hecklau, Mads Lundbek, Patrick Kun
+Created by: Dai Vernon, Paul Zenon, Axel Hecklau, Mads Lundbek, Jay Sankey, Pop Haydn

 Where to buy